bohoomil/fontconfig-ultimate/README.rst

 **Installation instructions for Arch Linux users** **(should be suiltable for Arch Linux derivatives, too)**

-If you are an Arch Linux user, or if you are using one of the Arch Linux derivative, you may want to use pre-compiled packages from the [infinality-bundle] repository I maintain.
-This is a recommended approach in majority of cases as it offers the full functionality offered by Infinality patches and the ultimate configuration, without typical post-install steps.
+If you are an Arch Linux user, or if you are using one of the Arch Linux derivatives, you may want to use pre-compiled packages from the [infinality-bundle] repository I maintain.
+This is a recommended approach in a majority of cases as it gives access to the entire functionality offered by Infinality patches and the ultimate configuration without typical post installation interventions.
 For more information, see:

 * `infinality-bundle user notes <http://bohoomil.github.io/ib.html>`_ (general information about infinality-bundle),